This recipe for Rocky Road Candy Bars is not only scrumptious, but it’s super easy and fun to make!

 - Melt a cup of peanut butter with 20 oz of chocolate and cut out the butter and syrup for an American twist.

 Receive new recipes & dinner ideas straight to your inbox!

 - 32 ounces semisweet chocolate or dark chocolate, chopped

 - 3 tablespoons golden syrup or light corn syrup

-- 8 oz crunchy style chocolate chip cookies
+- 8 ounces chocolate chip cookies crunchy style not soft

-Put the cookies into a lip lock bag and then break them into chunks a rolling pin.
+- Put the cookies into a zip lock bag and then break them into chunks a rolling pin.

-Refrigerate for 2 – 4 hours to set and cut into squares to serve.
+- Refrigerate for 2 – 4 hours (or until firm) to set and cut into squares to serve.

 Erren’s Kitchen is written and produced for informational intentions only.
 We are not certified nutritionists, and the nutritional information found on this site has not been assessed or authorized by a nutritionist or the FDA.
 The nutritional information found in our recipes is offered as an estimate and should not be considered a guarantee or fact.
 The estimated data is provided as a courtesy and calculated through a third-party online nutritional calculator, spoonacular API.
 Although we do our best to provide accurate nutritional information, these figures should be considered rough estimates.
 Many factors, such as brands or products purchased and the nutritional fluctuations that naturally occur in fresh produce, can alter the effectiveness of the nutritional information in any recipe.
 Furthermore, various online calculators provide different results depending on their particular algorithms and nutrition fact sources.
 To obtain the most precise nutritional information in a provided recipe, you should calculate the nutritional information with the exact ingredients you are using when preparing the recipe using your preferred nutrition calculator.

 Update Notes: This recipe was originally published in 2014, but was re-published with new information and photos in 2020.